Tell me more about your fees

 Tiffany encourages you to explore all your options and choose a service that aligns with your values.

-- Other private midwives may offer various different packages and fee structures.
+- Other private midwives in the region offer exceptional services, packages and different fee structures.

 - Midwifery Group Practice (MGP) is available to women who live in Bunbury, Margaret River, Bridgetown, Manjimup and Collie.
 Only Bunbury MGP offers the option of publicly funded homebirth to women with ‘low risk pregnancies’.
 This service is available to women who live within a 30km radius of Bunbury hospital.